lulu70/vegan-site/content/recipes/the-ultimate-hummus-protein-bomb.md

 ![Mashed Hummus](../assets/images/img_20200428_145014~2.jpg "Mashed Hummus")

-For the toppings you can use many variations such as mushrooms, eggplants etc.  In this recipe we will use cooked Fava beans, but you can choose whatever you like to finalize this super tasty Hummus plate.
+For the toppings, you can use many variations such as mushrooms, eggplants, etc.  In this recipe, we will use cooked Fava beans, but you can choose whatever you like to finalize this super tasty Hummus plate.

 ![Cooking Fava beans](../assets/images/img_20200428_145331~2.jpg "Cooking Fava beans")

-Empty the cooked fava beans can in a small sauce pan and let it boil.
+Empty the cooked fava beans can in a small saucepan and let it boil.
 At the boiling time add ¼ cup of the stock water, ½ fresh lemon juice, 1 mashed garlic clove and the chili flakes.
 Lower the stove heat and stir.
 Cook it for another 5 minutes.

 ![Mashed Fave beans](../assets/images/img_20200428_150841~2.jpg "Mashed Fave beans")

-Now pour 5-7 tbsp of the Hummus mash to a round deep plate, spread it and make a hole in the center.
+Now pour 5-7 tbsp of the Hummus mash to a deep round plate, spread it and make a hole in the center.
 Pour the fava beans to this hole and finish with some cooked chickpeas on top and 3 fresh parsley leaves.
 Sprinkle olive oil on top of everything, as much as you like, we use 2 tbsp.
 You can decorate with a bit of paprika or cumin powder on top to make it look even better 😊

 ![Hummus Plate](../assets/images/img_20200428_153456~2.jpg "Hummus Plate")